-Food, glorious food (updated after three weeks of use)
+Food, glorious food (updated after twelve months of use)

-After three weeks we have managed to substantially reduce the need for other appliances getting bolder each time.
-We have had no disasters – not to say 100% success but all food was delicious – its the cooking time and techniques that count.
+We have managed to substantially reduce the need for other appliances getting bolder each time.
+We have had no disasters – not to say 100% success but all food was delicious – it is the cooking time and techniques that count.

 After selecting GRILL and HIGH, the corn went in first (initially recommended for 12 minutes) and the porterhouse steaks.
 After four minutes we turned both and at eight minutes removed the steak for resting.
 We added the asparagus for three minutes.
 Plate and serve – magnificent.

-We attempted to also roast/bake to medium potatoes in the jacket – they browned beautifully but did not cook through, so a quick microwave fixed that.
-The only items we could not cook was caramelised onion that really needs a pan fry, and frozen peas (needs microwave).
+We attempted to also roast/bake to medium potatoes in the jacket – they browned beautifully and cooked through.
+The only items we could not cook was caramelised onion (needs a pan fry), and frozen peas (needs microwave).
 Remember the grill setting is up to 265° so it is very fast.
 The roast setting is 170°.